Intake Questionnaire: Initial Meeting with a Probate Lawyer

 Before Hiring a Probate Lawyer

-Because probate is a very narrow practice area, chances are your probate attorney will also have a more general practice as an estate planning attorney.
+Because probate is a narrow practice area, your probate attorney, or their firm, will likely have a more general practice as an estate planning attorney.
 Either way, your attorney should be someone you can trust and work with.
 Before hiring an attorney, consider asking the following:

 - Are they specialized in probate and/or estate planning?

 - Do they have experience litigating disputed probate cases?

 - How do they charge for their service?
 An hourly fee?
 If so, what is the hourly rate?
 Do they charge a flat fee?
 If so, how much is it?
 In a few states, attorneys can even charge a percentage of the estate value so long as it is reasonable.

 - How will expenses be paid?
 Beyond attorney's fees, probate cases often involve additional court costs and appraisal fees.

 - What is their availability to meet with clients?

 - What is a probate attorney's primary job?